tikkikkit21/LinkedInLearning/Misc/MongoDB/README.md

     ```

 ### Arrays
-- We can make a normal query with array fields
+- We can make a normal query with array fields like so:
     ```js
     db.movies.find({actors: 'Tom Holland'})
     ```